 Berkshire is “Company A” named in a regulatory filing today as making a Nov.
 28 bid, said the people, who asked not to be identified because the offer wasn’t public.
-Perella Weinberg Partners LP, an adviser to NYSE Euronext, contacted Company A, whose proposal was less than the $8.2 billion bid from IntercontinentalExchange Inc. (ICE) that the NYSE eventually accepted.
-Company A is called a “large industrial and financial holding company” in the document (ICE), dated Jan.
+Perella Weinberg Partners LP, an adviser to NYSE Euronext, contacted Company A, whose proposal was less than the $8.2 billion bid from IntercontinentalExchange Inc. (ICE:US) that the NYSE eventually accepted.
+Company A is called a “large industrial and financial holding company” in the document (ICE:US), dated Jan.
 25.

 NYSE, which owns the biggest exchanges by value of listings in the U.S., France and the Netherlands, said on Dec.
 20 that it will be acquired by IntercontinentalExchange, known as ICE.
 Buffett built Omaha, Nebraska-based Berkshire into a $242 billion company by investing premiums from insurance operations and taking stakes in companies from Goldman Sachs Group Inc. to General Electric Co.

-CME Group Inc. (CME), the world’s largest futures exchange, approached NYSE in October last year about a deal with its derivatives business, according to two people familiar with the situation.
+CME Group Inc. (CME:US), the world’s largest futures exchange, approached NYSE in October last year about a deal with its derivatives business, according to two people familiar with the situation.
 The Chicago-based exchange, which also offered to clear for NYSE’s Liffe U.K. derivatives exchange, and NYSE didn’t start formal negotiations, the people said.

 Richard Adamonis, a spokesman for NYSE Euronext, declined to comment as did Anita Liskey, a spokeswoman for CME in Chicago.
 Buffett didn’t respond to a request for comment sent to an assistant.